Chapter 18.24

 H. The WCF permit holder shall make a good faith effort to minimize project-related disruptions to adjacent properties.
 Site improvement and construction work, including set-up, loading or unloading of materials or equipment, performed as part of this project is subject to all provisions of this Code related to permitted work.
 Emergency maintenance and repairs are exempt from the restricted hours.
 Violation of this condition may result in issuance of a stop work order or administrative citations.

-I. In addition to all other standard conditions of approval required under this section, and to all conditions of approval permitted under State and Federal law that the Zoning Administrator, Planning Commission, or Planning Director may deem appropriate for a specific WCF, all Section 6409(a) modifications, whether granted by the Planning Director under the Federal directive in 47 U.S.C.
+I. In addition to all other standard conditions of approval required under this section, and to all conditions of approval permitted under State and Federal law that the Zoning Administrator, Planning and Transportation Commission, or Planning Director may deem appropriate for a specific WCF, all Section 6409(a) modifications, whether granted by the Planning Director under the Federal directive in 47 U.S.C.
 Section 1455(a), or deemed granted by the operation of law, shall automatically include all the conditions of approval as follows:

 1. Grant, deemed-grant or acceptance of a Section 6409(a) modification permit shall not renew or extend the permit term for the underlying WCF;